Azure/Avere/src/terraform/examples/e2e/README.md

 ### Deployment Steps (*via a local Bash or PowerShell command shell*)

 1. Run `cd ~/tf/src/terraform/examples/e2e/5.compute.scheduler`
-1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
+1. Review and edit the config values in `config.auto.tfvars` for your deployment.
    * Make sure you have sufficient compute cores quota available in your Azure subscription.
    * Make sure the "imageId" config has the correct value for an image in your Azure subscription.
 1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)